It's all over for 'It' as 'Kingsman' sequel tops box office

-Spy comedy "Kingsman: The Golden Circle" dominated North American box offices on its debut weekend, industry figures showed Monday.
+The espionage comedy "Kingsman: The Golden Circle" dominated North American box offices in its debut weekend, industry figures showed Sunday.

-It ousted horror hit "It", which had held the crown for two weeks.
+It ousted "It", a freaky horror hit which had held the crown for two weeks.

-With a star-studded cast featuring Colin Firth, Channing Tatum, Halle Berry and even Elton John, "Kingsman" raked in $39 million for the weekend, according to box office monitor Exhibitor Relations.
+With a star-studded cast featuring Colin Firth, Channing Tatum, Halle Berry and even Elton John, "Kingsman" raked in an estimated $39 million for the weekend, according to Exhibitor Relations.

-"It," based on a Stephen King novel and starring Bill Skarsgard as a creepy clown who menaces a sleepy Maine town, earned $29.8 million -- half its take from last weekend.
+"It", based on a Stephen King novel and starring Bill Skarsgard as a creepy clown who menaces a sleepy Maine town, earned an estimated $30 million -- half its take last weekend.

-Trailing far behind in fourth was "American Assassin," starring Dylan O'Brien as a CIA "black ops" recruit who teams up with crusty veteran agent Michael Keaton to fight terrorists.
-The film took in just $6.3 million, bringing its total earnings to $26.2 million in two weeks.
+Trailing far behind in fourth was "American Assassin", starring Dylan O'Brien as a CIA "black ops" recruit who teams up with crusty veteran agent Michael Keaton to fight terrorists.
+The film took in just $6.2 million, bringing its total earnings to $21.6 million in two weeks.

 Rounding out the top 10 were: